jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/video-and-data.rst

 ##############

-The ``dvrk_data`` and ``dvrk_console`` packages provide applications for live video acquisition, low-latency stereo display, operator controls, and synchronized data collection.
+The ``dvrk_data`` and ``dvrk_console`` packages provide applications for live video acquisition, low-latency stereo display, operator controls, and data collection.

 All applications in this section require **ROS 2**.